ialbert/genescape-central/README.md

 1. Then extracts the **Annotations** associated with the input genes
 1. Finally it builds and visualizes the functional subtree tree based on these Annotations.

-> **Note**: Even short lists of genes (under ten genes) can create large trees.
+**Note**: Even short lists of genes (under ten genes) can create large trees.
 Filter by minimum counts (how many genes share the function) or functional patterns (functions that match a pattern).

-When not explicitly specified, GeneScape will try to find reasonable coverage threshold for the input genes.
+When not explicitly specified, GeneScape will try to find a reasonable coverage threshold for the input genes.

 ### Node Labeling